 - If the sauce seems too thick after reheating, you can thin it out by adding a small amount of water or broth and stirring well.

 By storing and reheating your sauce correctly, you can enjoy it many times.
 This ensures its flavor and quality stay the same.
+If you’re curious about proper food safety when working with seafood, the FDA’s advice about eating fish is an authoritative source for fresh, healthy meals.

 Pairing Your Sauce with Different Seafood Types